pvdabeel/prolog/Documentation/Handbook/06-doc-knowledgebase.md

 changed were abandoned as unsound.
-The current design instead encodes every mutable input **in the cache key**: results are memoised per proof in `memo:dep_model_cache_/5` under a hazard-encoded key (proof-context USE state, assumption flags, choice-group signature), gated by `config:dep_model_cache/1`.
+The current design instead encodes every mutable input **in the cache key**: results are memoised per proof in `memo:dep_model_cache_/5` under a hazard-encoded key (proof-context USE state, the active assumption flags, the entry's currently selected choice-group C/N pairs), gated by `config:dep_model_cache/1`.
 See the "Dependency-model cache key" section in `Source/Knowledge/query.pl` for the full key design.